 Example: We stayed at an expensive summer resort.

-We would not say summer expensive resort, so no comma.
+We would not say summer expensive resort, so no comma is needed.

-Another way to determine if a comma is needed is to mentally put and between the two adjectives.
-If the result still makes sense, add the comma.
-In the examples above, a strong andhealthy man makes sense, but an expensive and summer resort does not.
+Another way to decide if a comma is needed is to mentally add and between the adjectives.
+If the phrase still makes sense, use a comma.
+In these examples, a strong and healthy man makes sense, but an expensive and summer resort does not.

 Incorrect: He walked all the way home, he shut the door.